ZoeB/midi-tools/midi-tools.md

 ## Features to possibly implement

+* Show the pitchbend amount in cents, based on what the range is set to
 * Allow Real-Time events to occur inside unrelated events' data bytes (P37).
 This will allow the MIDI event handling function to work on both MIDI Files and live MIDI communication.
 * Tidy up a MIDI file, to allow optional changes to it
 	* Decrease the resolution to the lowest possible for that song, down to 24 PPQN